SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

 5. Add a dependency for the [spark-ai](https://Github.com/prophecy-io/spark-ai/tree/main) library following [these steps.](https://docs.prophecy.io/low-code-spark/extensibility/dependencies/#add-dependency) TODO: verify if this works ootb for this project or it needs to be a step here.
 TODO: add picture.
 6. Connect to your Spark cluster by creating a Fabric following [these steps.](https://docs.prophecy.io/concepts/fabrics/create-a-fabric/#Databricks)

-### Setup Databases
+### 1d.
+Setup Databases

 This project runs on Databrick's Unity Catalog by default.
 However, you can also reconfigure Source & Target gems to use alternative sources.

-For Databricks Unity Catalog, the `setup_databricks.sh` script has already created the following catalog: `gen_ai` and the following databases: `web_bronze` and `web_silver`.
+For Databricks Unity Catalog, the `setup_Databricks.sh` script has already created the following catalog: `gen_ai` and the following databases: `web_bronze` and `web_silver`.
 The tables are going to be created automatically on the first boot-up.

-### Explore the Low-Code Interface
+### 1e.
+Explore the Low-Code Interface

 ![Explore the low-code interface](img/genai_low_code_interface.png)